-‘Interests of one family over country’: Amit Shah attacks Congress on Emergency
+‘Interests of one family over country’: Narendra Modi, Amit Shah attack Congress on Emergency

 The home minister’s stinging attack on the Congress came amid the opposition party’s fierce criticism of the Centre over China and the coronavirus.

-Union Home Minister Amit Shah, in a series of tweets on the day India completed 45 years since the Emergency, lashed out at the Congress for turning the country into what he called a prison and curtailing all forms of freedom during that time.
+Union Home Minister Amit Shah on Thursday, the day India completed 45 years since the Emergency, lashed out at the Congress in a series of tweets for turning the country into what he called a prison and curtailing all forms of freedom during that time.

 “On this day [Thursday, June 25], 45 years ago one family’s greed for power led to the imposition of the Emergency,” Shah wrote on Twitter.
 “Overnight the nation was turned into a prison.
 The press, courts, free speech all were trampled over.
 Atrocities were committed on the poor and downtrodden.”